cpske/ISP/web/index.md

 A web server like Apache httpd or nginx doesn't run web applications itself.
 Instead, it passes web requests to a module that provides an interface between the web server and a web app container that runs Java, Python, or PHP to execute the web app.

-Below, an Nginx server uses the uWSGI module to run a web app written with Django.
+Below, an Nginx server uses the uWSGI container to run a web app written with Django.

 ![web application server](dynamic-web-content.png)

-WSGI (web server gateway interface) is a standard for communication between a web server (nginx or Apache) and web app container. uWSGI and Gunicorn implement this standard, so either can be use to run Python web apps.
+WSGI (web server gateway interface) is a standard for communication between a web server (nginx or Apache) and a "container" that runs the app. uWSGI and Gunicorn implement this standard, so either can be use to run Python web apps.

-Java has well developed standards and API for the services that a web app server should provide, which is one reason why Java is popular for large web apps.
-The Java standards are called *Java EE* and a lighter-weight subset called the *Java Servlet API*.
-A Java web application using these API can be run in any conformant application server (portability).
-Well known Java app containers are Glassfish, IBM WebSphere, JBoss, Jetty, and Tomcat.